Good Therapy Australia

 Background

-Since 1998 I have worked in various organisations including: Northern Centre Against Sexual Assault (Melbourne), Royal Women's Hospital (Melb), Melbourne IVF, Sydney IVF (Lismore), Centre Against Sexual Assault (Lismore).
-And, I have worked in private practice since 2006.
+I began my career as a counsellor in 1998 and have worked in various organisations including: Northern Centre Against Sexual Assault (Melbourne), Royal Women's Hospital (NICU, SCU & high risk antenatal clinics), Melbourne IVF, Sydney IVF (in Lismore, NSW), the Centre Against Sexual Assault (Lismore, NSW).

 Services